Optimization Problems for Machine Learning: A Survey: Introduction

 \subsection{\JSrev{Machine Learning Basics}}

-Broadly speaking, machine learning relies on learning a model that returns the correct output given a certain input.
-The inputs, i.e. predictor measurements, are typically numerical values that represent the parameters that define a problem, while the output, i.e. response, is a numerical value that represents the solution.
+Broadly speaking, machine learning relies on learning a model that returns the correct output given a certain input. \revtwoCG{The inputs, i.e.\revtwoCGblue{,} predictor measurements, are typically values that represent the parameters that define a problem, while the output, i.e.\revtwoCGblue{,} response, is a value that represents the solution.}

 Machine learning models fall into two categories: supervised and unsupervised learning \cite{friedman2001elements, james2013introduction}.
 In supervised learning, a response measurement is available for each observation of predictor measurements and the aim is to fit a model that accurately predicts the response of future observations. \JSrev{More specifically, in supervised learning, values of both the input $x$ and the corresponding output $y$ are available and the objective is to learn a function $f$ that approximates with a reasonable margin of error the relationship between the input and the corresponding output.
 The accuracy of a prediction is evaluated using a loss function $\mathcal{L}(f(x),y)$ which computes a distance measure between the predicted output and the actual output.
 In a general setting, the best predictive model $f^*$ is the one that minimizes the risk

 where $p(x,y)$ is the probability of observing data point $(x,y)$ \cite{vapnik2013nature}.
 In practice $p(x,y)$ is unknown, however the assumption is that an independent and identically distributed sample of data points $(x_1,y_1),\dots,(x_n,y_n)$ forming the training dataset is given.
 Thus instead of minimizing the risk, the best predictive model $f^*$ is the one that minimizes the empirical risk such that